 It’s truly wonderful though and this chili oil addition adds a spicy element that makes it even better.
 Personally, I like Sun Luck brand Chili Oil which is pretty easily available at most grocery stores in the Asian foods section.

-What you are looking at in this photo is documented evidence that my two-year old daughter eats food.
-She can be such a terrible eater that I find myself actually shocked when she eats something.
+My daughter can be such a terrible eater that I find myself actually shocked when she eats something.
 Like these fish sticks!
 She totally loved them, and by that I mean she ate half of one.

 After all, I mean, what’s not to love?
 They are crispy, mild flavored sticks that you can dip in sauce.
 They just might be the perfect kid food!